-- 5. Take the HESI Exit Exam (Week 16 Finals). - 6.
+- 5. Take the HESI Exit and Management Exam. - 6.
 Continue systematic review of class notes and study aids. - 7.
-A student, who does not score 850 on the first attempt, will be required to remediate based on their HESI summary and repeat the HESI Exit Exam as scheduled by the NURS 244 instructor.
-Failure to score a 850 on the third attempt will result in a NURS 244 course failure. - 8.
+A student, who does not score 850 on either the Exit or the Management Exam but passes NURS 244/260 and/or NURS 245/265, will be required to complete the assigned remediation portfolio.
+If the student fails to complete the remediation portfolio as directed, the student will receive a "D" in the course and will have to repeat the course. - 8.
 Attend the HESI review course.